 Agave ocahui Gentry

-Agave ocahui is succulent, up to 4 feet (1.2 m) in diameter, up to 20 inches (50 cm) tall, with dense, symmetrical rosettes of narrow, dark green leaves.
-The margins are toothless and reddish brown.
-The leaves have a slight gray – brown sharp 1 inch (2.5 cm) tip to them, that bends easily.
-The leaves are up to 1.5 feet (45 cm) long and up to 1 inch (2.5 cm) wide.
-The flower spike is up to 15 feet (4.5 m) tall, unbranched and densely crowded with small bright yellow flowers.
+Agave ocahui is succulent that forms dense symmetrical rosettes of narrow, dark green leaves.
+The rosettes grow up to 20 inches (50 cm) tall and up to 4 feet (1.2 m) in diameter.
+Leaves have a gray-brown, sharp terminal spine, 1 inch (2.5 cm) long, that bends easily.
+They are up to 1.5 feet (45 cm) long and up to 1 inch (2.5 cm) wide.
+The margins are toothless and reddish-brown.
+The flower spike is unbranched, up to 15 feet (4.5 m) tall, and densely crowded with small bright yellow flowers.
 Once the plant flowers, it will die.

 How to Grow and Care